malariagen/sims-backbone/README.md

 The web client can be tested in the usual way (`ng test`) for an Angular CLI application

 The python client and server are (can be) tested together depending on the configuration.

+If you want a local instance without authentication then you can use the noauth arg to the generate.sh script when generating the client/server code.

 You will need to configure a local postgres database - see [database/README](database/README) - once this is done then start the server via: